derekphilipau/derekau-gatsby-novela/content/posts/2019-02-09-colored-mason-stains-in-porcelain-slips/index.md

 ---
-title: Colored Mason Stains in Porcelain Slips
+title: "Colored Mason Stains in Porcelain Slips"
-author: Derek Au
+author: "Derek Au"
 date: 2019-02-09
-hero:
+hero: ./images/MasonStainSlips.jpg
 excerpt:
-coverImage: "MasonStainSlips.jpg"

 ---

 I've added some simple slip recipes to illustrate how one can use the Mason Stains added yesterday.
 These slip recipes use a material called "English Porcelain", which is simply an analysis of a typical high-fire porcelain body, as well as 8-10% added Mason Stain.
 I hope you will add color tests, too!